bmrichardson/bmrichardson.github.io/content/publication/rotenone/index.md

 slides:
 summary: Evaluating the short-term effects of rotenone usage in the treatment and management of catfish aquaculture ponds.
 tags:
+- rotenone
-- PGD
+- macroinvertebrates
-- Henneguya
+- water quality
-- qPCR
+- zooplankton
-- myxozoa
+- phytoplankton
 - aquaculture
 - catfish
 title: Rotenone Has Little Effect on Water Quality, Phytoplankton, Zooplankton, or Macroinvertebrates in Aquaculture Nursery Ponds